 Sets the flow capacity in a given pipeline during a given time period.
-Different constraints apply depending on if the pipeline is reversible or not.
 The set D should also include the 0th case (e.g. 0 bbl/day) that indicates the choice to not expand capacity.
+Different constraints apply based on whether a pipeline is allowed to reverse flows at any time.
+Thus, the following constraint applies to all pipelines that allow reversible flows: